 31 January 2019

-It is found that further controls of SO₂ emissions, e.g., through SO₂ emission control areas, could deliver rather fast benefits, and avoid by 2030 up to 4000 cases of premature deaths annually, and 8000 in 2050.
+It is found that further controls of SO₂ emissions, e.g., through SO₂ emission control areas in all European Seas, could deliver rather fast benefits, and avoid up to 4,400 cases of premature deaths annually by 2030, and 8,000 in 2050.
 In the longer run, by 2050, application of additional NOx control measures could double the health benefits.
 Even when using the lower (most conservative) health valuation, all reduction measures examined in the report emerged as cost-effective, with monetized benefits exceeding emission control costs typically by a factor of 6 in 2030 and by a factor of 12 in 2050.

-Designation of the Mediterranean Sea as an Emission Control Area could by 2030 cut emissions of SO2 and NOx from international shipping by 80 and 20 percent, respectively, compared to current legislation.
-These additional emission reductions could avoid 4,100 cases of premature deaths in 2030 and more than 10,000 annual premature deaths in 2050.
+Designation of the Mediterranean Sea as an Emission Control Area could cut emissions of SO2 and NOx from international shipping by 80 and 20 percent, respectively, by 2030 compared to current legislation.
+These additional emission reductions could avoid up to 4,200 cases of premature deaths in 2030 and up to 11,000 annual premature deaths in 2050.
 Even with the most conservative assumptions for health valuation, monetized benefits are on average more than four times higher than the costs in 2030 and nearly eight times higher in 2050.

 Access to the online GAINS model